 If traffic citation is issued by a police officer, the officer will usually pull the driver over and issue to pay ticket citation in person.
 The driver has the right to challenge the speeding ticket citation in New jersey municipal court case if they believe it was issued in error.

 If a traffic citation number is issued by a traffic camera footage or any other automated system, it is typically mailed to the registered owner vehicle.
 The citation number will include information about the non-moving violation and the fine that must be paid.
-The minor traffic citation recipient has the option to pay fine or challenge in NJ municipal court.

 To resolve a major traffic citation, the recipient can either pay fine or contest municipal court.
 If the recipient decides to pay fine, they can usually do from officials, by mail, or in person at a court or government officials.
 If the recipient decides to contest the traffic citation in local municipal court records, they will need to appear in local court on the date and time specified in the citation.
 The recipient has the right to present their case and argue that appeal citation was issued in error.
 The municipal court judge will then decide whether to dismiss the minor parking citation or to uphold it and impose the associated fine.